 Specificity | Lists multiple specific concrete actions: evaluates message match, page speed, mobile experience, trust signals, form optimization, and conversion rate potential.
 These are clearly defined assessment areas. | 3 / 3 |

-Completeness | Clearly answers both what ('Landing page quality assessment for paid advertising campaigns, evaluates message match, page speed...') and when ('Use when user says landing page, post-click experience, landing page audit, conversion rate, or landing page optimization'). | 3 / 3 |
+Completeness | Clearly answers both what ('Landing page quality assessment for paid advertising campaigns.
+Evaluates message match, page speed...') and when ('Use when user says landing page, post-click experience, landing page audit, conversion rate, or landing page optimization'). | 3 / 3 |

 Trigger Term Quality | Includes natural keywords users would say: 'landing page', 'post-click experience', 'landing page audit', 'conversion rate', 'landing page optimization'.
 These cover common variations of how users would phrase requests in this domain. | 3 / 3 |

 Distinctiveness Conflict Risk | Clearly scoped to landing page assessment specifically for paid advertising campaigns.
-The combination of 'landing page', 'post-click experience', and 'paid advertising' creates a distinct niche unlikely to conflict with general web development or SEO skills. | 3 / 3 |
+The trigger terms like 'post-click experience', 'landing page audit', and 'message match' are distinctive and unlikely to conflict with general web development or SEO skills. | 3 / 3 |

 Total | 12 / 12 Passed |